nasa/cumulus/website/versioned_docs/version-v18.2.0/features/dead_letter_archive.md

 ## Dead Letter Archive Message structure

 The Messages yielded to the dead letter archive have some inherent uncertainty to their structure due to their nature as failed messages that may have failed due to structural issues.
 However there is a standard format that they will overwhelmingly conform to.
+This follows, but adds attributes to the format documented at [SQSMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_Message.html)

 ```ts
 {